idkitsspicy/EZSCM_LLM_Assignment_By_Lalasa/README.md

 - Example:
   **Input:** "What is the capital of France?"
   **Output:** "Paris"
+  **Input:** "What is 42 times 2?"
+  **Output:** "I'm just a language model.
+You might have to use a calculator for that problem."

 ### 🔹 Level 2: Medium (LLM + Calculator Tool)
 - Arithmetic from natural language prompts
 - Uses `calculator_tool.py` for operations
+-Cannot handle multiple tasks and politely declines
 - Example:
   **Input:** "Add twenty-three and 9"
   **Output:** `23 + 9 = 32`
+  **Input:** "Add twenty-three and 9 then tell me capital of Japan"
+  **Output:** "Assistant: Sorry, I can only handle one task at a time."

 ### 🔹 Level 3: Hard (Agentic AI with Memory + Tools)
 - Multi-step reasoning
 - Memory and tools like calculator and translator
-- Agent breaks down and executes tasks with history tracking
+- Agent breaks down and executes tasks with history tracking -Handles multiple tasks
 - Example:
   **Input:** "Translate twenty-three plus forty to German and calculate it"
   **Output:**